FreezeYou/Website/docs/zh-TW/README.md

 heroText: FreezeYou
 tagline: Freeze, Speed Up, Power Save
 actions:
-  - text: Get Started
+  - text: 開始
     link: ./guide/
     type: primary
-  - text: Download
+  - text: 下載
     link: ./download/
     type: secondary
 features:
-- title: Tiny
+- title: 體積小巧
   details: The APK size is less than 5 MB, small but with big energy
-- title: Various Function
+- title: 功能豐富
   details: With the open functions and customization capabilities, smart life can be more convenient
 footer: Copyright © 2017-2022 The FreezeYou Team.
 ---